-

 Spree

 The starter to this year’s Spooky Season of Reviews, was Spree, a movie about a guy who wanted to be famous, and decided to become a “spree” killer, driving a rideshare car around Los Angeles, livestreaming his killing spree.
 I’ve watched it before, so it seemed like a good rewatch to start things off.
-The
+The ending really reminds me of the Santa Barabara killer from a few years back, that whole incel and social media obsession.
+It’s got some good scenes, and a great “final girl”

 -